drbap/magicuser-theme-for-obsidian/README.md

 ## Feedback

-If you have any issues and/or suggestions, please submit an issue.
-I will try to answer as soon as possible.
-Thanks.
+Please share any issues or suggestions you have for improving the theme.
+I will do my best to respond quickly.
+Thank you for your feedback.

 ## Star this repository